walmart exchange policy

 An exchange means trading a purchased item for another one, like switching a shirt for a larger size.

-For many products, you can choose to exchange instead of a refund.
-Some items like opened electronics or certain medical equipment can only be exchanged, not returned for money back.
+For most products you can pick an exchange instead of a refund.
+A few items, like opened electronics or certain medical equipment, can only be exchanged, not refunded to your card.

 Most items qualify for exchange within 90 days from buy or delivery.